marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ---

 {{< line tag="FIG. 02" cap="TIME TO PROCESS VS NUMBER OF POINTS" axis-x="POINTS" axis-y="SECONDS" hint="gdal_grid climbs 50x from 1k to 100k points as the O(M*N) kernel scales multiplicatively. ppgrid stays flat near ~1.6s because each point is binned once and the work is linear." series="fig-line-scaling.json" >}}

-To really reinforce my point, look at how the time taken to process the dataset changes as the number of points increases.
-With `gdal_grid`, there is a 50x increase in the time taken to process 100K vs 1K. `<em>ppgrid</em>` remains flat irrespective of the number of points as it does not multiplicatively scale.

 ---